 Professor of Music Timothy Mahr ’78 has conducted the St. Olaf Band since 1994.
 He is the Robert Scholz Endowed Chair in Music, and teaches composition, conducting, and music education, and is also principal conductor of the Twin Cities-based Minnesota Symphonic Winds.

 Mahr is nationally known for his work as a guest conductor and clinician.
 He is also a prolific composer, having created more than 65 works, many of them for band.

-Under Mahr’s baton, the St. Olaf Band traveled to Norway in 1996 and 2005, Britain and Ireland in 2000, and took a study tour of Mexico during January, 2004, and another study tour to Australia and New Zealand in January, 2018.
+Under Mahr’s baton, the St. Olaf Band traveled to Norway in 1996 and 2005, Britain and Ireland in 2000, took a study tour of Mexico during January, 2004, and another study tour to Australia and New Zealand in January, 2018.
 Additionally, the St. Olaf Band performed at the 1997 American Bandmasters Association Convention in San Diego, gave its New York City debut at Lincoln Center’s Alice Tully Hall in 2003 and performed in Minneapolis at the 2004 National Convention of the Music Educators National Conference.
 Since 1994, the St. Olaf Band has produced nine compact disc recordings, four of which have received international acclaim.